A brief history of classical music

-Fixing a date for ‘the beginning of music’ is as elusive as pin-pointing the millennium in which dinosaurs became extinct.
+Fixing a date for ‘the beginning of classical music’ is as elusive as pin-pointing the millennium in which dinosaurs became extinct.
 1000 AD merely provides a convenient starting point for the birth of modern Western music.
 It was around that date when the idea first occurred of combining several voices to sing a melody; it was the time, too, when the Church, for so long the most important influence and inspiration on the development of music, recognised a need to standardise the single-line unaccompanied chants that had been used for centuries in sacred ceremonies.

 This early Christian music, derived from Greek songs and from the chanting used in synagogues, had evolved into what we now call plainsong, plainchant or Gregorian chant, the traditional music of the Western Church – a single melodic line, usually sung without accompaniment.
 (The Gregorian chant melodies sung today date from after the death of Pope Gregory in 604 AD.)
 Without any accepted written system to denote the pitch or length of a note, the scoring of music was inevitably a haphazard affair.